 The Food Lover’s French Way of St James

-This French trip is the freshest addition to UTracks’ menu of guided 'Food Lover's' walks (there’s also tours to Spain
+This French trip is the freshest addition to UTracks’ menu of guided 'Food Lover's' walks (there’s also a tour to Spain

 ).
 It’s destined to appeal to a wide range of palates and combines spectacular walking with well-deserved fine dining.